damianhakert/damianhakert.github.io/source/posts/2016-05-11-git-repository-pricing.html.md

 free private repositories.
 With their announcement today, now GitHub.com, Bitbucket.org, and GitLab.com all offer unlimited private repositories.
 It does not cost companies much more to host additional repositories for a given user.
 You can think of hosting additional repositories like you think about your email.
 Once you have an email account, you are usually not asked to pay more to store more.
-Unlimited repositories have become table stakes for a git hosting SaaS service.
+Unlimited repositories have become table stakes for a Git hosting SaaS service.

 ## Pricing overview